PeterMunyao/EskomSmartGridCenterUKZN/README.md

 # Energy Assessment of Rooftop Solar PV and Ramp Rate Mitigation Using the OSM-MEPS Model in Westville-Durban, South Africa
-This project simulates PV smoothing and battery operation.

 ## System Overview